A class of space-time discretizations for the stochastic $p$-Stokes system: Stability

 However, the maximum can not be taken prior to the expectation.
 Assumption~\ref{ass:StrongerCondition} enables a control on the maximal process of the noise coefficient in terms of the maximal process and the gradient of its input.

 We exclude the initial steps in the gradient contribution, since we do no want to prescribe gradient regularity at initial time.
-Asymptotically, the influence of the exclusion vanishes, i.e.,
+Asymptotically, the influence of this exclusion vanishes, i.e.,

 for all $(\mathcal{F}_t)$-adapted processes~$v \in L^2_\omega C_t L^2_x \cap L^p_\omega L^p_t W^{1,p}_{0,x}$. \end{remark}